-If the Bayesian posterior probability of a clinically meaningful treatment effect (e.g. \geq 25% reduction in relative risk of hospitalization/death) is sufficiently small (e.g. < 0.01) the intervention arm will be dropped from the study for futility.
-If there are no other intervention arms available, the trial will be suspended; otherwise accrual continues to the remaining treatment arms.
-The exact futility threshold will be pre-specified in the Adaptive Design Report and determined via simulation.
+If the Bayesian posterior probability of a clinically meaningful treatment effect is sufficiently small (e.g. < 0.01) for the first co-primary endpoint (time to recovery), the intervention arm may be dropped from the study for futility.
+If there are no other intervention arms available, the trial may be suspended; otherwise accrual continues to the remaining treatment arms.
+The exact futility thresholds will be pre-specified in the Adaptive Design Report and determined via simulation.

-11.2.4 Allocation & Response Adaptive Randomisation
+5.2.4 Allocation & Response Adaptive Randomisation